GoogleCloudPlatform/cloud-bigtable-examples/java/jetty-managed-vm/README.md

 ## Using Jetty Runtime Locally
 This describes a [Jetty](http://www.eclipse.org/jetty/) based [Servlet](http://www.oracle.com/technetwork/java/index-jsp-135475.html) that has been made into a [Custom Runtime](https://cloud.google.com/appengine/docs/managed-vms/custom-runtimes) for [Google Managed VMs](https://cloud.google.com/appengine/docs/managed-vms/) -- This means that you do not have access to the normal AppEngine API's.

-1. Build the Docker Image for this project

- `cd docker; docker build -t mvm-jetty-v03 .;cd ../bigtable-hello`

 1. Edit `Dockerfile` to set `BIGTABLE_PROJECT`, `BIGTABLE_CLUSTER`, and `BIGTABLE_ZONE` (if necessary)

 1. Edit `src/main/webapp/index.html` to set `google-signin-client_id`